CrossCraft/CrossCraft-Classic-Server/README.md

 Check the [releases panel](https://github.com/CrossCraft/CrossCraft-Classic-Server/releases) on the side or use the link.

 The most up-to-date version (potentially containing more bugs or half-implemented features) will be in the latest Actions build.
-You can find these in the [actions tab](https://github.com/CrossCraft/CrossCraft-Classic-Server/actions).
-At the bottom of each action run is the published artifacts for download.

 ## License